-The Fund is a contributory single employer defined benefit plan authorized under the City's collective bargaining agreement with its labor unions.
-The Fund is supported by the joint contributions of its participants and the City.
+The Fund is a contributory single employer defined benefit plan authorized under the collective bargaining agreement between the City and Stamford Board of Education Employees Association.
+The Fund is supported by the joint contributions of its members and the City.

-Retirement benefits are payable to participants who retire after age 60 with a minimum of 10 years of service or to participants who have reached age 58 with at least 15 years of service.
-Certain union contracts allow participants with 25 years of service to retire.
-A participant becomes vested after five years of service.
-Early retirement benefits are available to participants who have attained age 50 with a minimum of 25 years of service with benefits reduced by 0.25% for the first 36 months prior to normal retirement date.
-Anytime beyond the first 36 months, benefits shall be reduced by 0.55% for each month of age less than 60.
-Upon retirement, annual benefits are paid equal to 2% per year of credited service with maximums of up to 33 years of credited service (35 years for UAW and 30 years for UE participants hired on or after July 1, 2012) and up to 70% of final salary.
+Retirement benefits are payable to participants who retire after age 60 with at least 10 years of service or to participants upon completion of 25 years of service regardless of age.
+A participant becomes vested in the plan after 10 years of service.
+Upon retirement, annual benefits for custodians and maintenance department participants are paid equal to 2.25% of final average salary for each year of service up to a maximum of 74.25% of final average salary.
+Upon retirement, annual benefits for paraeducators are paid equal to 1.5% of final average salary for each year of service up to a maximum of 49.5% of final average salary.
 For those participants with at least 25 years of service, the minimum annual benefit is \$1,000.
-Some union contracts allow participants to exchange sick or vacation leave for up to 4.00% additional pension credit (1.00% for each 25 days exchanged).
+The Fund also allows participants to exchange sick and vacation leave for up to 7.50% of additional pension credit (1.50% for each 25 days exchanged).

-Disability benefits are payable to participants with 10 years of service (none if disability is service-connected) at 50% of final average salary at date of disability with a minimum of \$1,000 annually, but are reduced by any worker's compensation benefits.
-If participants are terminated from the City, they may elect a withdrawal benefit equal to the refund of their contributions with interest.
+Disability benefits are payable to participants at 50% of their salary at the date of disability but not less than the accrued retirement benefit.
+If participants are terminated from the City, they may elect a withdrawal benefit equal to a refund of their contributions with interest.

-Death benefits are paid to beneficiaries as an annuity equal to 100% of benefits accrued prior to death for participants who are pre-retirement and 100% of pension benefits guaranteed for five years for participants who are post-retirement.
-The Fund also provides for lump-sum death benefits for beneficiaries, primarily equal to the refund of participant contributions plus interest, less benefits paid.
+Death benefits are paid to beneficiaries as an annuity equal to 50% of salary at death for participants who are pre-retirement and 100% of pension benefits for participants who are post-retirement.
+The Fund also provides for lump-sum death benefits.